satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-Because we did this experiment on a very small scale, soliciting only a few rather than many reviewers, there are a few issues that we did not have to face.
+At this small scale, soliciting only a few rather than many reviewers, there are a few issues that we did not have to face.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Third, because we had to meet the submission deadline for this article, one or another of us took some decisions without seeking approval from all other reviewers.
-All three of these point to the problem that reviewers would face reaching an agreement so that the article could be published.
+All three of these point to the problem of reviewers reaching an agreement so that the article could be published in a timely manner.

-In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation.
+In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation [cite: Nature editorial on e-lab notebooks].
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a

 project.